From Training to Generalization: Improving Moral Reasoning Through Pragmatic Inference: Related Works

 \section{Related Works}

-\textbf{Distributional Semantics} is one of the theoretical foundations for embeddings.
+\textbf{Pragmatic Inference and Metapragmatics}.
+It is widely known that distributional semantics is one of the theoretical foundations for embeddings.
 It interprets the meaning of a linguistic unit by additional signs (e.g., words, emoji) surrounding it~\cite{harris1954distributional,firth1957synopsis,mcdonald2001testing,lenci2023distributional,boleda2020distributional}.
-However, due to its nature as a structuralism approach to understanding language, distributional semantics suffers limitations.
-It treats the ``context'' purely as the texts provided, neglecting the many ``unsaid'' and latent parts of real interactions, such as the social constraints that a speaker encounters, the effects that a speech creates on the hearers, and the delivery of intention~\cite{lenci2008distributional,purver2015distributional}.
-These are studied in pragmatics, where LLMs have shown several deficiencies, e.g., understanding implicature \cite{cong_manner_2024}, comprehending metaphors and humours \cite{ruis_goldilocks_2023, barattieri_di_sanpietro_pragmatic_2023}, and moral alignment~\cite{khamassi2024strong,liu2024towards}.
+In other words, it treats the ``context'' as the texts provided, neglecting the many ``unsaid'' context of social variables that underlie real interactions, such as the social constraints that a speaker encounters, the effects that a speech creates on the listeners, and the delivery of intention~\cite{lenci2008distributional,purver2015distributional}.
+These are studied in pragmatics -- the linguistic discipline that studies language in context.
+Possibly due to the above-mentioned gap between ``having internal representations of social variables'' and ``drawing effectively on them'' \cite{yang_socially_2025}, LLMs have shown several pragmatic deficiencies, e.g., understanding implicature \cite{cong_manner_2024}, comprehending metaphors and humours \cite{ruis_goldilocks_2023, barattieri_di_sanpietro_pragmatic_2023}, and moral alignment~\cite{khamassi2024strong,liu2024towards}.